STRONGAYA/v6-tools-general/README.md

 They are designed to be used with the Vantage6 framework for federated analytics and learning and are intended to facilitate and simplify the development of Vantage6 algorithms.

-The code in this repository is available as a Python library on PyPi titled: `vantage6-strongaya-general`.
+The code in this repository is available as a Python library here on GitHub or through direct reference with `pip`.

 # Structure of the repository